 Marathon-distance challenge walk from one of Scotland's largest cities to the famous Falkirk Wheel exclusive to British Heart Foundation supporters.

-Can you complete a marathon-distance walk from one of Scotland's largest cities to the famous Falkirk Wheel in just one day?
+Can you complete a marathon-distance walk from one of Scotland's largest cities to the iconic Kelpies in just one day?

-You'll pass many sites along the route, including Kelvingrove Museum and Park, locks on the Forth and Clyde canal and finishing by the Falkirk Wheel.
+You'll pass many sites along the route, including Kelvingrove Museum and Park, locks on the Forth and Clyde canal, the Falkirk Wheel and finish at the fascinating Kelpies horse heads.

-Make the most of the long days and warmer weather by committing to this endurance trek.
+Make the most of the long days and warmer weather by committing to this marathon-distance trek.

 Get instant access to full challenge details including how to sign up.